S0phieB0/IoT-manual/README.md

 - ESP8266
 - LED lights

-## Step 1 - Getting the time from the internet
+## Step 1 - Getting the time from the internet in the Arduino IDE
 For my diffuser i need a light to automaticly turn off when it's time to sleep.

 ### 1.1 source